 The application process is a deliberate one, taking

-at least two full months and usually somewhat longer, depending on the
+at least three months, depending on the

 time of year and other factors.
 After a person has been admitted as an

 Entered Apprentice, it usually takes a full year before they become a

 full-fledged Master Mason.
 Unlike some other Masonic Orders, which give

 all three Degrees in one weekend, Co-Freemasonry believes that normally it

 is best to take the Degrees at a more leisurely pace, so that the new